Planning & Prep

 Cooking meat is an art form, so let your creative juices flow as you plan your next meal.
 Use our cooking time calculator to find out how to cook your meat, but don’t forget to test the meat’s doneness with a thermometer to ensure the internal temperature is safe to consume.

-Leave the grocery shopping to Instacart — place an online order today and receive your ingredients in a snap.
+Leave the grocery shopping to Instacart — place an order today and receive your ingredients in a snap.

 Instacart